ShahilPatel-IITDh/Deep-Learning-Phishy-Classification/README.md

 │   ├── Logos of Legitimate Domains

 ├── Outputs
-│   ├── Log Files of the Logo Fetching code and the exceptions occured
+│   ├── Log Files of the Logo Fetching code and the exceptions occurred

 ├── tranco
 │   ├── CSV file containing the top 1 million domains